MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/toolchain.md

 |Recover data during an outage or SLA violation     | No | No | No | Yes | Yes | Yes |
 |Recover applications and data during an outage or SLA violation     | No | No | No | Yes | No | Yes |

-Aside from the Azure native tools mentioned above, it is extremely common for customers to leverage 3rd party tools for facilitating Deployment Acceleration and devops deployments.
+Aside from the Azure native tools mentioned above, it is extremely common for customers to leverage third-party tools for facilitating Deployment Acceleration and devops deployments.

 <!-- markdownlint-enable MD026 -->